Frequently Asked Questions

 Where should I place the detector in my home?

-Place at least one test in the lowest area of the home used on a regular basis.
-For example, a family room, recreational room or bedroom.
-Health Canada recommends testing in the lowest lived-in level of your home where you spend more than four hours per day.
-Click here for additional do’s and don’ts.
+Place at least one test in the least-used area of the home, such as a family room, a recreational room, or a bedroom.
+Health Canada recommends testing on the lowest lived-in level of your home where you spend more than four hours per day.
+Click here for additional dos and don’ts.

-• Place the test kit on a shelf or table against an interior wall that is free from ventilation sources like vents or air returns.
+• Place the test kit on a shelf or table against an interior wall that is free of ventilation sources, such as vents or air returns.

 • Keep the test at least three feet away from all windows, doorways, and exterior walls.
-Placing the test in a draft or near a window introduces too much fresh air to accurately measure your indoor air levels.
+Placing the test in a draft or near a window introduces too much fresh air, which can affect the accuracy of your indoor air measurements.

-• Going in and out of the house won't hurt, but for short term measurements, keep windows closed during the test period for accurate readings.
+• Going in and out of the house won't hurt, but for short-term measurements, keep the windows closed during the test period to ensure accurate readings.

 Will the detector still be reading while it is being sent to the lab?
 Surely this will affect my results?

 Our lab professionals use specialized algorithms to ensure accurate analysis based on the testing start and end date you provided online through RadOnline.
-The average radon picked up during transport is part of the calculation.
+The average radon measured during transport is included in the calculation.

-Factory default settings are in Pci/l, you can change the measurement to bq/m3 under your app settings.
+The factory default settings are in Pci/l; you can change the measurement to bq/m3 in your app settings.

 Please send us an email if you are having any trouble